demi-werkzam/restaurant-app-frontend/README.md

   - I want to be able to see a list of restaurants that I have added.

-- Wireframe
- (URL)

   ## `Server Repository`

-The repository for the backend can be found here.
+The repository for the backend can be found [here](https://github.com/demi-werkzam/restaurant-search-app-backend).
 This is a RESTful API using Express.js.
 The database is built using Postgres.
 Here is the data model.
 Object-relational mapping is done using Sequelize.